MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-telemetry-analytics-content.md

 - [Functions](/azure/well-architected/service-guides/azure-functions-security) is a serverless solution that simplifies processing vehicle telemetry events at scale with event-driven triggers and bindings, using the language of your choice.

-- [Azure Managed Grafana](/azure/managed-grafana) is a data visualization platform build on top of the Grafana software by Grafana Labs, fully operated and supported by Microsoft.
+- [Azure Managed Grafana](azure/well-architected/mission-critical/mission-critical-health-modeling#design-recommendations-2) is a data visualization platform build on top of the Grafana software by Grafana Labs that's fully operated and supported by Microsoft.

 - [Azure App Service](/azure/well-architected/service-guides/app-service-web-apps) enables you to build and host web apps, mobile back ends, and RESTful APIs that provide access to the vehicle telemetry data stored in Fabric to simplify consumption.